Hosting Extensions

 app.UseCritterWatch();

-The PostgreSQL connection string is stored only in your application configuration and is never transmitted to monitored services or the browser.
-Use appsettings.json with environment variable overrides for production deployments.
+The PostgreSQL connection string is read from your console's configuration and stays there.
+It is not transmitted to monitored services or the browser.
+Use appsettings.json with environment-variable overrides (or your secret manager of choice) for production deployments.